Nana0Nana/N.A.G.E.K.I./README.md

 ## details

-For the main button,I get 67x67mm hole,thats a really big size than the button you got.But you will get the Acrylic board,that will fix the hole.
+For the main button,I get 67x67mm hole,thats a really big size than the button you got.But you will get the Acrylic board,that will fix the hole. you need 60x60mm button.

-for menu button,I get 50x50mm hole,same,that hold will a bit large than the button size,so you need the Acrylic board.
+for menu button,I get 50x50mm hole,same,that hold will a bit large than the button size,so you need the Acrylic board. you nedd 44x44mm button

 for side button,I use the 100x100mm button,thats the cheap and easy way to solve the side button problem.
 ![alt pic](https://github.com/Nana0Nana/N.A.G.E.K.I./blob/main/pic/IMG_8376.PNG?raw=true)